 |Path:||%WinDir%\system32\svchost.exe -k LocalSystemNetworkRestricted|

-The Wired AutoConfig service runs as localSystem in a shared process.
-It shares an executable file with other services.
-If the Wired AutoConfig fails to load or initialize, the error is recorded into the Event Log.
-Windows 7 startup should proceed, but a message box is displayed informing you that the dot3svc service has failed to start.
+The Wired AutoConfig service is running as localSystem in a shared process of svchost.exe.
+Other services might run in the same process.
+If Wired AutoConfig fails to start, the error is logged.
+Windows 10 startup proceeds, but a message box is displayed informing you that the dot3svc service has failed to start.

-Wired AutoConfig will not start, if the following services are stopped or disabled:
+Wired AutoConfig is unable to start, if at least one of the following services is stopped or disabled:

-1. Select your Windows 7 edition and Service Pack, and then click on the Download button below.
+1. Select your Windows 10 edition and release, and then click on the Download button below.

-2. Save the RestoreWiredAutoConfigWindows7.bat file to any folder on your hard drive.
+2. Save the RestoreWiredAutoConfigWindows10.bat file to any folder on your hard drive.

 3. Right-click the downloaded batch file and select Run as administrator.